If You are Recently Widowed or Divorced and Are Online Dating, Your Match Could be a Scammer

 Any answers seem generic or to a script.
 “Parroted” answers happen when the match asks a question, you answer, and you get an answer that would amount to “me too.”
 While having a lot in common can be a sign of a good match, if almost every question or topic that comes up you both agree upon, they may be scamming you by manipulating you in establishing a connection.
 These answers may also come across as inconsistent with their profile or other social media profiles.

-Topic of money.
+The topic of money.

 Some boast about their big jobs to try to attract you to their wealth.
 If they do, all too conveniently they lose their job or some other devastating event happens where they cannot pay the bills anymore.
 They ask if they can “borrow” some money to cover unforeseen expenses.
-These expenses can include rent, medical expenses for themselves or a loved one, money lost from theft or a failing business, or travel expenses to come see you.
+These expenses can include rent, medical expenses for themselves or a loved one, money lost from theft or a failing business, or travel expenses to come to see you.
 These payments can be requested by them in the form of a wire transfer, transfer of assets, money order, prepaid card, gift cards, or e-currency.
 Don’t believe that by paying them once that it will stop: scammers will only get more aggressive and come up with more stories to keep the cash flowing from you.
 Scammers will even resort to extortion over any compromising content you may have shared with them.
 (Also known as revenge porn or “sextortion”)

 Says “I love you” or “you’re my soulmate” in a very short period of time, without having met you in person.
-This can happen within just a few email or message exchanges.
+This can happen within just a few emails or message exchanges.
 As mentioned earlier, they prefer to move you over to maintaining contact through a chat app or email to avoid being detected by online dating websites, who have protections in place in their message boxes.

 Master of flattery.